nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 1. Using the Nginx One Console, click on Manage > Instances, then ` + Add instance`.

 1. Click on `Generate Dataplane Key`, then copy the value of this key to the clipboard using the `Copy` icon on the right side.
-NOTE:  This Dataplane Key is only show here, one time.
+NOTE:  This Dataplane Key is only show here, one time!
 Save it locally if you plan to use it again.
 You can Register as many Nginx Instances are you like with the same Dataplane Key.
 If you lose the Key, just create a new one.

 1. After Saving your Key somewhere, scroll down, then click the `Done` button on the bottom right.